 Workshop rules and safety considerations

-- Notify the workshop staff of your arrival
+- Please notify the workshop staff on your arrival.

-- No food or drink in the workshop
+- No food or drink is allowed in the workshop.

-- Ask how to use the tools safely
+- Please ask how to use the tools safely.

 Ensure your safety in the workshop